-Prerequisite: Yearbook advisor approval
+Class Fee: \$0.00 Prerequisite: Yearbook advisor approval

 The yearbook staff annually publishes the ARROW, which tells the story of the school year through photographs and the written word.
 Students learn the fundamentals of yearbook layout, copy-writing, photography, and ad sales.
-Good English and computer skills are required; artistic and/or photography ability is helpful.
-Students must have good school attendance, be reliable and willing to work.
+Upper level English and computer skills are required; artistic and/or photography ability is helpful.
+Students must have good school attendance, be reliable and willing to work outside of the normal school day.
+Students must be comfortable with interviewing and talking to peers and adults.
 Note: Your schedule selection sheet must be initialed by the Yearbook Advisor.
 An application and contract must be reviewed and signed by both student and yearbook advisor.